Staying Strong After GLP-1 Is Possible

 Before

-Pay attention to your movement too.
-How often do you get up during the day?
-Did you clean, take the stairs, walk the dog, or sit most of the day?
-None of it is good or bad; it is just information.
-Once you see your normal patterns, you can start adjusting one small thing at a time and notice how it changes how you feel.
+None of these things should be labeled as good or bad.
+This is really just information.
+Then, once you see your normal patterns, you can start adjusting one small thing at a time and notice what changes in how you feel.

 During

+This is your body’s reset phase.
 Your appetite will likely be smaller, and that can feel like a relief, but it is also when the real work begins.
-While the medication is lowering inflammation and improving how your body handles insulin (the hormone that helps control blood sugar) and leptin (the hormone that helps signal fullness), you have a window to rebuild your habits from the inside out.
+While the medication is improving how your body handles hormones like insulin (helps control blood sugar) and leptin4 (helps signal fullness), you have an opportunity to rebuild your habits.
+What you do now matters for what happens later.

 Food matters too.
 This is the perfect time to retrain your taste buds and reintroduce real food.
 Try adding more whole, nutrient-dense meals with protein, fruits, and vegetables.
 Learn how to season and prepare foods that you actually enjoy.
 The more you do this now, the more natural it will feel when your appetite returns later.